ashwan1/django-deepspeech-server/README.md

     pip3 install deepspeech-gpu

-Then run following command to install required dependencies:
+Once deepspeech is installed, then run following command to install required dependencies of **django-deepspeech-server:**

     pip3 install -r path/to/requirements.txt